prakharmrsl/easypcceo.github.io/pages/pc-cases/hot-swappable.md

 	<iframe width="560" height="315" src="https://www.youtube.com/embed/84-9OmECpuE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-The ICY DOCK Tough Armor Drive Bay (model number MB882SP-1S-2B) is going to be your best bet if you want to hot swap 2.5" solid state drives.
+The [ICY DOCK Tough Armor Drive Bay](https://amzn.to/2QgAK9R){: target="_blank"} (model number MB882SP-1S-2B) is going to be your best bet if you want to hot swap 2.5" solid state drives.

 This bad boy is nearly indestructible (the company ran it over with a car without causing any damage) and is pretty easy to use.

-It mounts in a standard 5.25" bay which most [PC cases](/pc-cases/) have these days, and can fit up to six hot swappable solid state drives.
+It mounts in a standard 5.25" bay which most [PC cases](/pc-cases/) have these days, and can fit up to four hot swappable solid state drives.

-Six drives in a single 5.25" drive bay isn't too shabby, huh?
+Four drives in a single 5.25" drive bay isn't too shabby, huh?

 <img class="img-middle lazyload" alt="4 hot swappable ssd drive cage" data-src="/img/cases/hot-swap/4-drive-ssds.jpg" />